Thursday, March 26, 2009

 where did it come from and what is it's history?

-One of most popular dances in the United States today is called Carolina Shag, or too many in that region just "Shag".
-A handful of Carolina Shag enthusiast over the past couple decades have tried and documented it's history and have almost always made the mistake of relating their new "Carolina Shag" to the Shag done previous.
+The enormous popularity of the Carolina Shag over the past couple decades, has caused enthusiast to try and research it's history and, all it seems have made the mistake of relating the "Carolina Shag" of today with the Shag done previous to WW2, done by the dancers who made the Big Apple famous.
 However, before we get into that lets start with square one with the term Collegiate Shag.

 The Term Collegiate, was simply a descriptive term used to explain who, or the way a dance was done. for instance Collegiate Waltz, or Collegiate Fox Trot, simply put, this was the way the College Kids did the dance.